-Coming to you from Darren Miles, this great video review takes a look at the Venus Optics Laowa 17mm f/4 GFX Zero-D lens for Fuji medium format cameras.
-Traditionally, the range of focal lengths available to medium format shooters is smaller than that available on full frame systems, but with a 35mm-equivalent focal length of about 13mm, the Laowa 17mm f/4 certainly widens the range a bit.
-It also comes with a variety of features designed to increase image quality, including:
+Coming to you from Keith Cooper, this great video review takes a look at the Venus Optics Laowa 17mm f/4 GFX Zero-D lens for Fujifilm medium format cameras.
+Usually, medium format lens libraries do not reach the same extremes of focal lengths as their full frame counterparts, but with a 35mm-equivalent focal length of 13mm, this particular lens certain stretches the traditional range.
+Along with that extreme design come a range of features, including:

-- Two aspherical elements and three extra-low dispersion elements for reduced chromatic and spherical aberrations and increased sharpness
+- Two aspherical elements and three extra-low dispersion elements for less chromatic and spherical aberrations and improved sharpness

-- Zero-D series design for reduced distortion and greater geometric accuracy
+- Zero-D series design for less distortion and increased geometric accuracy

 - Frog Eye Coating to repel water and dust from front element

 - Manual focus design with minimum focusing distance of 7.9 inches

 - Five-blade diaphragm for 10-point sun stars